clacy360/Super_Shoe_Store/README.md

 # Super_Shoe_Store
-Program that loads shoe inventory from a file into a dynamically allocated database.
-The database will use a structure to store the shoe data.
-Moreover, pointers to each structure will be contained in a vector.
+Program manages dynamically allocated memory with vector pointers and reads in shoe inventory data from a file after properly sorting it.
+Disclaimer: Although I created this solution, this project was not my original idea.
+It was a school project for Everett Community College related coursework.